 22 Dec 1814 Arab reported to the Leander, Newcastle and Acasta that the Constitution had departed from Boston on the 17th inst. who departed in search of the US frigate.

 28 Dec 1814, the Leander, in company with the Newcastle and Acasta, captured the celebrated privateer Prince de Neufchatel.

 4 Jan 1815 Leander, Newcastle and Acasta, off the Western Isles.

-Penzance Jan 21 1815 Arrived last night the American privateer Prince of Neufchatel, 119 men and 22 guns, taken about a month since by HM Ships Leander, Newcastle and Acasta, after a long chase.
+Penzance Jan 21 1815 arrived last night the American privateer Prince of Neufchatel, 119 men and 22 guns, taken about a month since by HM Ships Leander, Newcastle and Acasta, after a long chase.

-HM ships Leander, the Newcastle and the Acasta, are reported to have arrived on the 21 Feb 1815 at Santa Cruz, Teneriffe, from a search for the American squadron : they sailed again on the 25th.
+HM ships Leander, the Newcastle and the Acasta, are reported to have arrived on the 21 Feb 1815 at Santa Cruz, Teneriffe, from a search for the American squadron : they departed again on the 25th.

 11 Mar 1815 Leander, Newcastle, and Acasta sight the US frigate Constitution in the harbour of Porto-Praya, island of Saint-Jago and sail in chase but lost sight of the Constitution in the haze, although they did manage to re-capture the sloop Levant.

 7 May 1815, arrived Halifax, with the Leander, 22 days from Dominica, the Constitution frigate having escaped them in thick fog.